Joxel García: Early years and medical preparation

 Dr. García was born in Arecibo, Puerto Rico, and raised in Hatillo, Puerto Rico.
 His father was a prominent dairy farmer and his mother a teacher.
 He was the oldest boy of five children.
 He completed his pre-medical studies at the University of Puerto Rico at Mayagüez.
 He graduated from the Ponce School of Medicine in 1988.
 He received a Master of Business Administration degree from the University of Hartford.
 He did his residency in obstetrics and gynecology at Mount Sinai Hospital in Hartford, Connecticut, after being trained as an obstetrician and gynecologist at the Ponce School of Medicine.

 Private practice

-When he completed his residency, García opened his private practice at St. Francis Hospital & Medical Center in Hartford.
+When he completed his residency, García opened his private practice at Saint Francis Hospital & Medical Center in Hartford, Connecticut.
 Since then, García served in several appointed positions at Mt.
 Sinai, St. Francis, and the University of Connecticut Health Center.
 After obtaining his M.D. degree, García served as the Assistant Director of the Obstetrics and Gynecology Department at the Saint Francis Hospital & Medical Center in Hartford.